 The consultant does not conclusively state that the development 'will' be meaningly harmful to her health, he asserts that she could be at risk of contact with dust and toxins whilst entering and exiting the house.
 He does not assert that risks will extend to life within the dwelling.
 Furthermore, he indicates that if the ability to park near the house is lost then it could leave her housebound and at risk of being unable to attend medical appointments.
 For the reasons set out below, it is not definitive that the grant of planning permission would result in the inability to park at the dwelling.
-The consultant's letter suggests a possible unfamiliarity with the dwelling.
+The consultant's letter suggests a possible unfamiliarity with the dwelling in that he refers to the future likelihood of requiring wheelchair access to the dwelling.
 The levels and constrained proportions of the frontage to the property may make the provision of wheelchair access very difficult to achieve.

-The Council has been advised that in order to give significant weight to this matter, there would have to be concrete and cogent evidence that the building work would give rise to unacceptable harm to the health of Mrs Reid (after one has taken account of 5440 sympathetic management and good consultation).
+The Council has been advised that in order to give significant weight to this matter, there would have to be concrete and cogent evidence that the building work would give rise to unacceptable harm to the health of Mrs Reid (after one has taken account of 5/140 sympathetic management and good consultation).
 The fact that for a number of days, or indeed weeks, she has to stay in doors with the windows shut to prevent the ingress of dust is unlikely to be sufficient to justify the refusal of permission.
 Mere inconvenience is not enough.
 The fact the claimant's convalescence could be aided by living in a peaceful ambiance devoid of building work is again not enough.